-We have implemented our method using Hadoop, and provide experimental results on a cluster, as described below.
-We have evaluated our system in terms of its ability to handle large data files, its scalability with the number of compute nodes and its scalability with regard to the number of rules in each stratum.
+We have implemented our method using Hadoop, and provide experimental results on a cluster.
+We have evaluated our system in terms of its ability to handle large data files, its scalability with the number of maching and its scalability with regard to the number of rules in each stratum.